Fall Grant Cycle Opens July 23, 2021

 - Projects located outside of Santa Barbara County.

-These Funding Priorities are used by our Grant Making Committee when deciding whom to fund:
+Funding Priorities used by the Grant Making Committee

 Does this project have the potential or advance social, economic, political and/or environmental change?

 Are there elements of Community Organizing, Lobbying, Direct Action, Base-building, Coalition-Building, or Legal Strategy?